 San Jose to Merced

-In the San Jose to Merced project section, Authority staff recommends Alternative 4 as the State’s Preferred Alternative.
-Alternative 4 utilizes a blended configuration between San Jose and Gilroy in the existing Union Pacific Railroad corridor before continuing to a dedicated high-speed rail alignment through Pacheco Pass.
+- Alternative 4 utilizes a blended configuration between San José and Gilroy in the existing Caltrain and Union Pacific Railroad corridors before continuing to a dedicated high-speed rail alignment through Pacheco Pass.

 The Authority is committed to planning and building a premier high-speed rail system that will keep the traveling public and surrounding communities moving and safe.
 We are working to develop and deliver the program through effective engagements with local communities, a process that involves nourishing long-term relationships with residents, stakeholders and policymakers.
 The goal is to foster and encourage community engagement throughout the organization in all aspect of construction and operations.